 "How can you possibly not remember your own mother?"
 Naru asked with disdain.
 Shirou leveled a glare at her that made her stand straighter against the back of her chair.

 "There was a fire in Fuyuki city fifteen years ago.
 My parents died along with over five hundred other people.
 I have no memories from before then because of the trauma.
 I didn't even remember my real name.
-I have been adopted immediately after the incident and until very recently I didn't even know I still had living relatives."
+I had no ID on me and I've been adopted immediately after the incident.
+Until very recently I didn't even know I still had living relatives."

 "That is quite unfortunate," Motoko stated sincerely, "but it still doesn't explain your presence here nor your despicable behavior."

-Shirou frowned at her choice of words but didn't address it from the time being.
+Shirou frowned at her choice of words but chose not to address it.

 "A month ago I was returning from London when I accidentally run in a old lady at the Narita Airport.
-It was Granny Hina.
-Apparently immediately recognized me as her grandson from the resemblance to her dead son and his wife.
-Of course I didn't actually believe that I was actually her long lost relative but she insisted she couldn't be mistake.
-She asked to run a DNA test and I indulged her.
+It was Granny Hina as you may imagine.
+Apparently she immediately recognized me as her grandson from the resemblance to her dead son and his wife.
+Of course I didn't actually believe that I was actually her long lost relative but she insisted she couldn't be mistaken.
+She asked to run a DNA test and I indulged her, mostly so that I could give her some peace of mind.
 I mean, it's not like there was any harm in it."
 They all nodded and he continued.
 "Imagine my surprise when it actually turned out that I was indeed her grandson."

 "I think I can imagine.
-When she phoned me to tell me she had found Keitaro I thought she had finally lost it, but she was adamant that you were alive.
-A few days ago she called me again to tell me you were coming over but I still didn't believe her.
+When she phoned me to tell me she had found you, Keitaro, I thought she had finally lost it, but she was adamant that you were alive.
+A few days ago she called me again to tell me you were coming over, but I still didn't believe her.
 She even sent me an envelope to give you once you arrived.
 I have it in my bag in the other room."